christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Mocking Free Functions

-It's possible to use gMock to mock a free function (i.e. a C-style function or a static method).
+It's possible to use gMock to mock a free function (i.e. a C-style function or a static target).
 You just need to rewrite your code to use an interface (abstract class).

 Instead of calling a free function (say, `OpenFile`) directly, introduce an